stadium-software/css-utilities/README.md

 <link rel="stylesheet" href="{EmbeddedFiles}/CSS/utils.css">
 <link rel="stylesheet" href="{EmbeddedFiles}/CSS/utils-variables.css">
 ```

-**Versions lower than 6.6**
-1. Copy the CSS from the two css files into the Stylesheet in your application

-## Customising Class Display
-1. Open the CSS file called [*utils-variables.css*](utils-variables.css) from this repo
-2. Adjust the variables in the *:root* element as you see fit
-3. Overwrite the file in the CSS folder of your application with the customised file

 ## Upgrading the module
 To upgrade the CSS in this module, follow the [steps outlined in this repo](https://github.com/stadium-software/samples-upgrading)